Dynamic string-averaging CQ-methods for the split feasibility problem with percentage violation constraints arising in radiation therapy treatment planning: Introduction

 \subsection{Structure of the paper}

 We begin by briefly reviewing relevant ``split problem'' formulations which have led to our proposed MOSCFPP and a ``dynamic string-averaging CQ-method'' to solve it.
 Starting from a general formulation of two concurrent inverse problems in different vector spaces connected by a bounded linear operator, we explore the inclusion of multiple convex constraint sets within each vector space.
 Defining operators that act on each of these sets allows us to formulate equivalent fixed point problems, which naturally leads to our MOSCFPP.
-We then provide some insight into how one may solve such a problem, using constrained minimization, or successive metric projections as part of a CQ-type method \cite{byrne1}.
+We then provide some insight into how one may solve such a problem, using constrained minimization, or successive metric projections as part of a CQ-type method \citep{byrne1}.
 These projection methods form the basis of our ``dynamic string-averaging CQ-method'', which is introduced in Section \ref{Sec:Method}.
 Important mathematical foundations for this method are provided in Section \ref{Sec:Prelims}, which serve to describe the conditions under which the method converges to a solution in Section \ref{subsec:convergence}.
-Finally, we bring percentage violation constraints (PVCs) into our problem formulation (Section \ref{sect:PVC}) and consolidate our work by providing examples of how the MOSCFPP and ``dynamic string-averaging CQ-method'' may be applied in inverse radiation therapy treatment planning (Section \ref{sec:application}).
+Finally, we bring percentage violation constraints (PVCs) into our problem formulation (Section \ref{sect:PVC}) and consolidate our work by providing examples of how the MOSCFPP and ``dynamic string-averaging CQ-method'' may be applied in RTTP (Section \ref{sec:application}). {A numerical example is provided on a synthetically created treatment plan, detailed in Section \ref{sec:numerical}}.

+{An important comment must be made here.
+The introduction of a new mathematical model for an application naturally calls for simulated numerical validation, particularly when a new algorithm is proposed.
+Here we present a rudimentary numerical example since more complex clinically-relevant treatment plans rely heavily on the medical physics context of the radiation therapy treatment planning problem.
+As such, they call for evaluation of the results in the context of the radiation therapy treatment planning problem itself and require a dedicated proper background and framework which are outside the scope of this paper.
+An extensive analysis of the methods presented in this paper, on a number of clinical treatment plans, will be published in an appropriate medical physics journal.}

-\section{A brief review of ``split\ problems\textquotedblright \ formulations and solution methods}
+\section{A brief review of ``split\ problems''\ formulations and solution methods}